User0k/webtales.dev/public/posts/polymorphic-components-in-typescript/index.md

 }
 ```

 Now the `UIButton` serves just as a wrapper for the original `button` and can accept the same props as the original, such as disabled, key, onClick, and so on.
 Now we need to enable our button component to handle custom props.
-I would like to add props like `color` to easily change the color of the button, `size` to change its dimensions, and `variant` to vary the button\`s appearance.
-Let\`s modify `UIButtonProps` accordingly:
+I would like to add props like `color` to easily change the color of the button, `size` to change its dimensions, and `variant` to vary the button's appearance.
+Let's modify `UIButtonProps` accordingly:

 ```tsx
 type Variant = 'text' | 'contained' | 'outlined';